icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [mockaroo](https://mockaroo.com/) — Mockaroo lets you generate realistic test data in CSV, JSON, SQL, and Excel formats.
 You can also create mocks for back-end API.
   * [Mocklets](https://mocklets.com) - an HTTP-based mock API simulator that helps simulate APIs for faster parallel development and more comprehensive testing, with a lifetime free tier.
   * [OneCompiler](https://onecompiler.com/) - Free online compiler supporting 70+ languages including Java, Python, C++, JavaScript.
+  * [OnlineGDB](https://onlinegdb.com) - A free online ide thats supports 40+ languages and is pre installed with tons of libraries; and also has a debugging option, flags, tutorials, and a QNA page!
   * [Paiza](https://paiza.cloud/en/) — Develop Web apps in Browser without needing to set up anything.
 Free Plan offers one server with 24 24-hour lifetime and 4 hours of running time per day with 2 CPU cores, 2 GB RAM, and 1 GB storage.
   * [PHPSandbox](https://phpsandbox.io/) — Online development environment for PHP
   * [Replit](https://replit.com/) — A cloud coding environment for various program languages.